+The Offering

-The offering Common Units Offered Common units having an aggregate offering price of up to \$250,000,000.
-Use of Proceeds We intend to use the net proceeds from this offering, after deducting sales agents' commissions and our offering expenses, for general partnership purposes, which may include repaying or refinancing all or a portion of our outstanding indebtedness and funding working capital, capital expenditures or acquisitions.
+Common Units Offered

+Common units having an aggregate offering price of up to \$1,000,000,000.

+Use of Proceeds

+We intend to use the net proceeds from this offering, after deducting managers' commissions and our offering expenses, for general partnership purposes, which may include repaying or refinancing all or a portion of our outstanding indebtedness and funding working capital, capital expenditures or acquisitions.
 Please read "Use of Proceeds."

-Affiliates of certain of the sales agents are lenders under our operating partnership's revolving credit facility.
-To the extent we use proceeds from this offering to repay any indebtedness under this revolving credit facility, such affiliates will receive proceeds from this offering.
+Affiliates of RBC Capital Markets, LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Barclays Capital Inc., BNP Paribas Securities Corp., Citigroup Global Markets, Inc., Credit Suisse Securities (USA) LLC, Deutsche Bank Securities Inc. Goldman, Sachs & Co., J.P.
+Morgan Securities LLC, Mitsubishi UFJ Securities (USA), Inc., Morgan Stanley & Co.
+LLC, Mizuho Securities USA Inc., Scotia Capital (USA) Inc., SunTrust Robinson Humphrey, Inc., UBS Securities LLC and Wells Fargo Securities, LLC are lenders under our \$1.50 billion revolving credit facility.
+To the extent we use proceeds from this offering to repay indebtedness under our revolving credit facility, such affiliates may receive proceeds from this offering.
 Please read "Plan of Distribution."

-Exchange Listing Our common units are traded on the NYSE under the symbol "SXL."
-Risk Factors There are risks associated with this offering and our business.
+Our common units are traded on the NYSE under the symbol "SXL."

+There are risks associated with this offering and our business.
 You should consider carefully the risk factors discussed under the heading "Risk Factors" on page S-3 of this prospectus supplement and beginning on page 4 of the accompanying prospectus and the other risks identified in the documents incorporated by reference herein before making a decision to purchase common units in this offering.

+Exchange Listing

-Risk factors
+Risk Factors